-- 11.1 All relevant employees of the Group are required to undertake a training course on antibribery and anti-corruption.
-Training will be given to all relevant existing and new employees and agents of the Group. - Where necessary, training shall be tailored to the specific risks associated with specific posts within the Group. - 11.3 Training will be updated periodically as deemed necessary by the Group. - 11.4 A copy of this policy is available on the Group's internal website.
-Contact details of the Compliance Officers can also be found there. - 11.5 This policy may be disclosed to our customers, suppliers, sub-contractors, agents or intermediaries provided that the prior consent of the Compliance Officers is obtained. - 11.6 There may be circumstances in which we are required to disclose this policy, for example in connection with a response to an RFP.
+- 11.1 All relevant employees of the Group are required to undertake a training course on anti-bribery and anti-corruption.
+Training will be given to all relevant existing and new employees and agents of the Group. - 11.2 Where necessary, training shall be tailored to the specific risks associated with specific posts within the Group. - 11.3 Training will be updated periodically as deemed necessary by the Group.
+11.4

+A copy of this policy is available on the Group's website.

+- 11.5 This policy may be disclosed to our customers, suppliers, sub-contractors, agents or intermediaries provided that the prior consent of the Compliance Officers is obtained. - 11.6 There may be circumstances in which we are required to disclose this policy, for example in connection with a response to an RFP.